breachr2/ai-code-reviewer/server/README.md

 - Returns AI-generated code review based on readability, style, bugs, and best practices

 ## Libraries
-- Node.js + Express.js -- API server
+- Node.js + Express.js - API server
-- OpenAI SDK -- Interface with OpenAI GPT models
+- OpenAI SDK - Interface with OpenAI GPT models

 ## Model Used
 Currently using the gpt-3.5-turbo model, since it was one of the cheapest option.
 Some other models I considered was the gpt-4o, and gpt-4.1-mini.
-They are all priced around the same so any of them would work with this app.
+They are all priced around the same and any of them would work with this app so it can be changed.

 ## How to set up and start server
 1. Move into the server directory